 export NSX_MANAGER_IP_ADDRESS=10.40.206.5 export CERTIFICATE_ID="63bb6646-052c-49df-b603-64d7e5bdb5bf"

-Next, register the new NSX-T Manager CA cert using a cURL request to the Cluster Certificate API:
+To register the new NSX-T Manager CA cert with the NSX Manager, run the following Cluster Certificate API command:

 curl --insecure -u admin:'PASSWORD' -X POST "https://$NSX_MANAGER_IP_ADDRESS/api/v1/cluster/api-certificate?action=set_cluster_certificate&certificate_id=$CERTIFICATE_ID"